 Without the right team, building a successful content marketing machine is almost impossible.
 Therefore, build a team of marketing professionals who know what they are doing.
 You need a curious team who is willing to try new things and move forward with fresh ideas.

 An ideal team would consist of social media marketers, graphic designers, analysts, writers, and technical specialists who would handle the SEO part of the job.
-Most of all, you will need a managing editor to handle all the aspects of content marketing and ensure the team is working toward their goals in harmony.
+Most of all, you will need a managing editor to handle all the aspects of how to do effective content marketing and ensure the team is working toward their goals in harmony.

 – Take risks occasionally